 Moreover, by sending emails that you know your inactive subscribers won’t open, you are wasting precious resources on them.
 This is especially applicable when your ESP charges you based on the monthly send volume.

-How to plan your win-back emails before winning back your subscribers
+How to plan your win-back email campaigns before winning back your subscribers

 The efforts for winning back your inactive subscriber begins much before you plan your re-engagement emails.
 It begins with